Clastify logo

 A primary alcohol is an alcohol in which the carbon bonded to the hydroxy group is bonded to one other carbon atom, except methanol which is often treated separately.
 In a secondary alcohol, the hydroxy-bearing carbon is bonded to two other carbon atoms.
 In a tertiary alcohol, the hydroxy-bearing carbon is bonded to three other carbon atoms.

-Halogenoalkanes are classified in the same way: count the carbon atoms attached to the carbon bearing the halogen.
-This classification matters because primary, secondary and tertiary halogenoalkanes can favour different substitution or elimination pathways in Reactivity 3.
+Halogenoalkanes use the same classification: count the carbon atoms attached to the carbon bearing the halogen.
+This matters because primary, secondary and tertiary halogenoalkanes can favour different substitution or elimination pathways in Reactivity 3.

-Amines are classified differently.
+Amines are classified in a different way.
 A primary amine is an amine in which nitrogen is bonded to one carbon group.
 A secondary amine has nitrogen bonded to two carbon groups.
 A tertiary amine has nitrogen bonded to three carbon groups.
-Here, you count carbon groups attached to nitrogen, not carbons attached to a functional-group carbon.
+For amines, count the carbon groups attached to nitrogen, not the carbons attached to a functional-group carbon.

 Image

-Benzene’s structure links neatly to Structure 2.2: there are only three dibromobenzene isomers because all six C–C bonds in benzene are equivalent in the delocalised model.
-If benzene had alternating single and double bonds fixed in place, chemists would expect more distinct disubstituted arrangements.
+Benzene’s structure gives a useful link to Structure 2.2: there are only three dibromobenzene isomers because all six C–C bonds in benzene are equivalent in the delocalised model.
+If benzene had alternating single and double bonds fixed in place, more distinct disubstituted arrangements would be expected.

 Same connectivity, different space

 Stereoisomers are molecules with the same atom identities, connectivities and bond multiplicities, but with different three-dimensional arrangements of atoms.
-Flat structural formulas can only take you so far: they show what is bonded to what, but not always which way groups point in space.
+Flat structural formulas only go so far: they show what is bonded to what, but not always how those groups sit in space.

 A conformational isomer is a stereoisomer formed by rotation about single bonds without breaking bonds.
-Ethane, for example, has staggered and eclipsed conformations.
-They interconvert so rapidly that we do not usually isolate them.
+Ethane has staggered and eclipsed conformations.
+They interconvert so rapidly, though, that we do not usually isolate them.

 A configurational isomer is a stereoisomer that can be converted into another only by breaking and reforming bonds.
 In this syllabus, the key configurational isomers are cis–trans isomers and optical isomers.